Jijogeorge69/CS-510-Final-Project/README.md

 Movie Recommendation Engine: Classification of rating and box office revenue for a movie

 ## Submitted By:-
-Shivani Aggarwal, Intern     Vighnajeet Naik, Intern       Jijo George, Intern
+Shivani Aggarwal     Vighnajeet Naik       Jijo George

 ## Steps to run project